anttiviljami/wp-pdf-templates/readme.txt

 == Changelog ==

 = 1.2.1 =
-Fix issue with pretty permalinks disabled.
+* Fixes issue with pretty permalinks disabled.
 Thanks Triskal!

 = 1.2 =
-Cookies added to template requests
+* Cookies added to template requests

 = 1.1 =
-HTML output is no longer based on output buffering, which makes everything more stable
+* HTML output is no longer based on output buffering, which makes everything more stable

 = 1.0 =
-Initial release to WordPress.org
+* Initial release to WordPress.org

-Note that complete commit log is available at https://github.com/seravo/wp-pdf-templates/commits/master

 == Upgrade Notice ==